 We all know that the engineering field is typically a male-dominated industry.
 We are working on changing that, and encouraging more women to consider a profession in a STEM field (Science, Technology, Engineering, and Maths).
-On average, around 16% of the current engineering workforce are female.
+On average, around 16% of the current engineering workforce is female.
 While the enrolment rate of women into an engineering programme is increasing, it will take quite a while before we see a 50/50 representation in the field.

 It's not all doom and gloom because there are plenty of organisations which are encouraging and partnering with the industry to promote women in the field.
-ACENZ encourages women in engineering and want to connect you to a few resources that may be of interest.
+ACE New Zealand encourages women in engineering and want to connect you to a few resources that may be of interest.
 If you have any recommendations of other organisations or ideas that promote women in engineering, construction, infrastructure, etc. feel free to share them with us.

 Women's Infrastructure Network NZ